 Duration of Fellowship: 1 and 2 year post doctoral fellowships

-How to Apply: The annual deadline is 25 October, but applications for self-funded fellowships will be considered until 25 March.
+How to Apply: The deadline is 18 October, but applications for self-funded fellowships will be considered until 25 March.
 Visit Application Webpage to apply

 Award Provider: The Max Weber Fellowship